 Robinson was also right about the inside shots being easier.
 The Hurricanes made six of their nine first-quarter points within 2 feet of the rim.
 Jameson Coughlan took care of all three baskets.

 The first was a reverse layup for the game’s first points, and it broke a streak of six straight possessions from the two teams combined that failed to produce a point.
 He then had a putback with 1:20 to go that also earned him a trip to the free-throw line.
-(He made it.)
-Coughlan finished off his seven-point first quarter with a baseline move to free himself for an easy layup.
+(He made it.

 "If you get the ball inside, the defense is going to collapse and you’re going to get good shots from the outside," said Coughlan, who finished with 15 points.
 "We have great shooters, so it’s just what we do."